 When it comes to feeding your dog from your own plate, some foods are better to give them than others.
 You might know that foods like onions and chocolate are off-limits.
 What about vegetables, though?

 Is celery good for dogs, for example?
 Read on to learn more about how celery will affect your dog so you can decide for yourself whether or not to feed it to them.

 Can Dogs Eat Celery?

-Let's start with your most burning question.
+Let’s start with your most burning question.
 Can dogs have celery?
-The short answer to this question is that, yes, they can.
+The short answer to this question is that, yes, dogs can eat celery.

 Some dog owners also worry about pesticide exposure from celery, especially when feeding their pooch the leaves.
 The leaves may contain more pesticides and other chemicals than the rest of the plant.

 As long as it’s washed carefully, you shouldn’t have anything to worry about.
 You can also remove the leaves and only feed them the stalk if you’re really concerned.
 Of course, we typically recommend feeding organic raw vegetables whenever possible.